Why AI Agent Lifecycle Security Must Start With Identity, Not Prompt Filtering

 For organizations serious about adopting agentic AI safely, identity isn’t optional; it’s the foundation of AI agent lifecycle security.

-What is an AI agent identity lifecycle?
+What does an AI agent identity lifecycle look like?

 %201.png)